lual98/golden_widgetbook_tests/README.md

   ```
 - The test runner [test/widgetbook_test.dart](test/widgetbook_test.dart) traverses all use cases and generates golden files for each use case.
 - Network images are mocked with `mocktail_image_network` for consistent results.
+- To test error handling for network images, use the URL `error-network-image` in your `Image.network` widget.
+The test runner will mock this URL as a failed image load, so your `errorBuilder` will be triggered.
+This is useful for verifying error UI in golden tests.

 ## Getting Started
 1. **Install dependencies:**